lucascorriero/lucascorriero.github.io/projects/dearsunshine.md

 Key features of **Dear Sunshine** include:

 1. **Letter Posting & Tagging**:
-   - Users can write and post short letters (max 500 characters) to express their thoughts, vent, or seek encouragement.
+- Users can write and post small letters (up to 500 characters) expressing their thoughts, vent, or seeking encouragement.
-   - Each letter can be tagged with specific categories (e.g., “support,” “vent,” “advice”) to help others identify the type of message and provide appropriate responses.
+- In addition, each letter will be able to be tagged with specific categories - example "support," "vent," "advice" - to help others understand the nature of such messages and respond appropriately to the same.

 2. **Letter Board**:
 - The main interface of the platform, where all posted letters are displayed chronologically.
 - Users can filter the letter board by tags to find content that resonates with their current mood or needs.

 3. **Replies and Reactions**:
 - Users can respond to letters with short, supportive replies (max 250 characters) to provide encouragement and empathy.
-   - Reactions such as “like” or “heart” can be used to express solidarity and support without writing a full response.
+- The "like" or "heart" kind of reactions are available, too, for expressing solidarity and support without having to write a full response.

 4. **User Profiles**:
-   - Each user has a profile where they can view and manage their letters and replies.
+- User profile: Here, every user can view and manage their letters and replies.
-   - Users can customize their signature (replacing the default “Sunshine”) to personalize how they sign off on posts and replies.
+- The user will be able to change his/her signature; by default, it would be "Sunshine," and that's how the signature goes at the bottom of a post or reply.

 5. **Mental Health Resources**:
-   - A dedicated page provides users with practical self-care tips, mental health advice, and links to professional helplines, ensuring that users have access to immediate support when needed.
+- A dedicated page provides users with practical self-care tips, mental health advice, and links to professional helplines, ensuring users have immediate support when needed.

 6. **Authentication & Security**:
-   - Secure login and registration processes ensure that users’ personal information is protected.
+- Secure login and registration processes ensure the protection of users' personal information.
 Password management features allow users to securely change their passwords when needed.

-We built it using PostgreSQL, Prisma, and Node.Js and we used GitHub for source code management [Visit the deployed application](https://dearsunshine.vercel.app)
+We built it using PostgreSQL, Prisma, and Node.Js and we used GitHub for source code management

+[Visit the deployed application](https://dearsunshine.vercel.app)

+In the development of Dear Sunshine, I worked mostly on the design and front-end user experience.
+I created the most of the design mockups and developed an intuitive, user-friendly interface.
+I also contributed to back-end development, such as creating features that allow users to put their signature on their profile as their signature and salutation.
+This feature automatically personalizes responses by adding a salutation while replying to others, such as "Dear [username]", to add a touch of community and friendliness.